influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-users.md

 InfluxDB users are either admin users or non-admin users.
 See InfluxDB's [authentication and authorization](/influxdb/latest/query_language/authentication_and_authorization/#user-types-and-privileges) documentation for more information about those user types.

-Note that currently, Chronograf does not support assigning database `READ`or `WRITE` access to non-admin users.
+Note that Chronograf currently does not support assigning database `READ`or `WRITE` access to non-admin users.
 This is a known issue.

 As a workaround, grant `READ`, `WRITE`, or `ALL` (`READ` and `WRITE`) permissions to non-admin users with the following curl commands, replacing anything inside `< >` with your own values:

 #### Grant `READ` permission: